aistemickute/Predicting-Live-Spark-Stream/README.md

 # Project Description

-The main aim of this assignment was to build a model using Spark MLlib in Python which could predict labels (“safe”, “unsafe” and “vandal”) for the Wikipedia edits incoming through Spark stream in real-time.
+The main aim of this assignment was to build a model using Apache Spark MLlib in Python which could predict labels (“safe”, “unsafe” and “vandal”) for the Wikipedia edits incoming through Spark stream in real-time.

 ## Files